 I understand that I have a right to request a list of people who may receive or use my HIV related information without authorization.
 If I experience discrimination because of the release or disclosure of HIV related information, I may contact the New York State Division of Human Rights at (212) 480-2493 or the New York City Commission of Human Rights at (212) 306-7450.
 These agencies are responsible for protecting my rights.

 Response to Electronic Communication - NYU LANGONE MEDICAL Center will make its best effort to provide a timely response to electronic inquiries.
-In some cases, the staff that needs to respond to an electronic inquiry or other communication may not be immediately available so a patient should allow at least three (3) business days for a response.
+In some cases, the staff that needs to respond to an electronic inquiry or other communication may not be immediately available so a patient should allow at least two (2) business days for a response.
 Emergency situations requiring immediate attention should not be submitted electronically.

 We are only able to respond to patient communications based on the information provided by the patient.
 If there is insufficient information provided, we will be unable to provide accurate and reliable services.